osrf-migration/servicesim-wiki/Walkthrough.md

 * The guest's identity, which matches their RFID sensor reading
 * The robot's start pose in world coordinates

+If you need to access the task information in the future, you can call the task info service as follows:

+    rosservice call /servicesim/task_info

 You'll see a message like the following on your terminal:

     [Msg] [ServiceSim] Started Checkpoint "Go to pick-up location" at 00:00:10.536